turingschool-projects/kwk-level3-swift/sessions/storyboard_slides.markdown

 * Students will be able to add UI elements to the StoryBoard using the Object Library
 * Students will be able to make UI look clean on all device sizes using constraints
+* Students will be able to add a home screen icon into the project
 ---

 # Technical Vocabulary